liebke/cogito/README.md

                     [:b :w] 1
                     [:f :a] 1})

-All of the rules have a delta-value of one, these values can be adjusted if not all the rules have the same \"strength\".
+All of the rules have a delta-value of one, these values can be adjusted if not all the rules have the same "strength".

 Next compile the rules-map,